ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-10-From_Flat_to_3D_-_Adding_and_Subtracting_Features_in_CAD_-_Education_Chapter_1_Lesson_10.md

 ---

-A) A new body is created
+A) The body is deleted

-B) The number of bodies increases
+B) It remains one unified body

-C) It remains one unified body
+C) The number of bodies increases

-D) The body is deleted
+D) A new body is created

 ---

-It remains one unified body
+B) It remains one unified body

 ///